katspaugh/3ds-life/README.md

 ## LovePotion

 Now we want to code a game.
-I’ve chosen Lua to write it because it’s a simple language and it comes with an excellent gamedev framework called Love2d.
+I’ve chosen Lua to write a game because it’s a simple language and it comes with an excellent framework called Löve.

-On the 3DS, there’s a Lua interpreter and a port of Love2d, called [LovePotion](https://lovebrew.org).
+On the 3DS, there’s a Lua interpreter and a port of Löve, called [LovePotion](https://lovebrew.org).

-One part of this framework is called [LoveBrew](https://lovebrew.org/#/lovebrew) and this is what we’ll use to build our project.
+One part of this framework is [LoveBrew](https://lovebrew.org/#/lovebrew) and this is what we’ll use to build our project.

 You need to download the latest LoveBrew binary and put it inside the Docker container.
 Make it executable via `chmod +x` and place it in `/usr/local/bin` of the Docker container.